 A cost-benefit analysis is another one of the most popular and successful techniques for evaluating projects.
-It takes into account the costs associated with a project and compares them to the benefits that are expected to be gained.
+It considers the costs associated with a project and compares them to the benefits expected to be gained.

-Importantly, this does not necessarily need to be measured in revenue, and can instead take into account other things such as environmental or social benefits.
+Importantly, this does not necessarily need to be measured in revenue, and can instead consider other things such as environmental or social benefits.

 3. Net Present Value (NPV)